Like this site?

 The goals of the Festival's education programs are as follows:

 The City Lights Project invites high schools to participate.
-Two dozen students and teachers attend the event and gain exposure to great films and filmmakers in a life-changing experience similar to the Student Symposium.
+Fifteen students and their teacher chaperones attend the event and gain exposure to great films and filmmakers in a life-changing experience similar to the Student Symposium.

 YOU do.
 It is only through generous, continued support from our sponsors that we are able to keep these transformational educational experiences alive.
 Please consider a contribution toward the Telluride Film Festival Educational Programs so that we can guarantee these life-changing opportunities for generations to come.
 For more information, please contact email@example.com.